sudhirpratapyadav/webxr_api_server/README.md

 3. Once connected, the "Start AR Session" button will become active
 4. Click "Start AR Session" to begin capturing AR pose data
 5. An "Exit" button will appear in the AR view to end the session

+## GUI Visualization

+The server includes a 3D visualization interface accessible at `https://<your-ip>:8443/static/gui.html`.
+This interface:

+- Displays the WebXR pose data as a 3D cube with coordinate axes
+- Updates in real-time via WebSocket connection
+- Includes interactive camera controls (pan, zoom, rotate)
+- Features an overlay panel showing precise position and orientation values
+- Allows minimizing the UI panel to focus on the visualization

 ## Data Format